SnBlst2255/CustomDicordStatus_alpha/readme.md

 - `interval`: Time in milliseconds between status updates.
 - `imageURL`: URL of the large image to display.

+> [!WARNING]
+> Do not set the interval to less than 10000ms, otherwise other users will see your status incorrectly.

 Each element of the array is a separate frame.

 ## Usage